royZohardDeveleap/checkpointHomeAssignment/README.md

 brew install go-task/tap/go-task  # macOS
 # or
 sudo snap install task --classic  # Linux

+# Optional: Configure AWS profile in Taskfile.yml if using named profiles
+# Edit the AWS_PROFILE variable in Taskfile.yml (default: checkpoint)
+# Or remove --profile flags from Taskfile.yml if using default AWS credentials

 # Complete setup (all steps automated)
 task setup